prysmaticlabs/prysm/sharding/README.md

 The `addHeader` function is the most important function in the SMC as it provides on-chain verification of collation headers, and maintains a canonical ordering of processed collation headers.

 Our current [solidity implementation](https://github.com/prysmaticlabs/geth-sharding/blob/master/sharding/contracts/sharding_manager.sol) includes all of these functions along with other utilities important for the our Ruby Release sharding scheme.

+For more details on these methods, please refer to the Phase 1 spec as it details all important requirements and additional functions to be included in the production-ready SMC.

 ### Collator Sampling